samiralikperov/samiralikperov.github.io/_posts/2024/2024-08-19-loan_Insights.md

 <p>300 rows × 4 columns</p>
 </div>

-## Task 2

-You have been told that there was a problem in the backend system as some of the `repayment_channel` values are missing.
+## **Filling in Missing Repayment Channels**

+### Situation:
-The missing values are critical to the analysis so they need to be filled in before proceeding.

-Luckily, they have discovered a pattern in the missing values:
+The backend system experienced an issue, causing some values in the repayment_channel column to be missing.
+These missing values are critical to the analysis of loan repayments, and they need to be filled before proceeding with further analysis.
+Fortunately, a pattern has been identified for the missing values, which allows us to derive the repayment channel based on the repayment_amount.

+### Task:
+I was tasked with writing a query that would fill in the missing or invalid repayment channel values based on the following criteria:

-- Repayment higher than 4000 dollars should be made via `bank account`.
+Repayments higher than 4000 dollars should be made via bank account.
-- Repayment lower than 1000 dollars should be made via `mail`.
+Repayments lower than 1000 dollars should be made via mail.

-Write a query that makes the `repayment` table match this criteria.
+### Action:
+To address this task, I created a query that:

+Checks for rows where repayment_channel is either missing (NULL) or contains invalid values ('-').
+Fills in the missing values based on the repayment amount:
+If the repayment_amount is greater than 4000, the repayment channel is set to 'bank account'.
+If the repayment_amount is less than 1000, the repayment channel is set to 'mail'.
+Returns the updated values of the repayment_channel while leaving other valid entries unchanged.

+Here’s the query:

 ```sql
 SELECT